pondrejk/dizzer/chap-definitions.md

 * Spatial component of data may be displayed at various scales.
 The scale along with the purpose of the map influences the level of comprehensable detail in displayed geometry.
 Cartographic generalisation is the process of adjusting the adjusting the map geometry to the spatial scale in which the area is display (**TODO najst nejaku kloudnu karst citaciu?**).
 This goes beyond mere simplification, as factors as highlighting the important, maintaining the object relationships and preserving the aesthetic quality come to play.
 To users of digital interfaces the dynamic change of scale comes naturally, the generalization is however hard to automate as it (at its best) involves complex reasoning and considerations of object relationships that span through the strict topic-based separation of layers common in spatial datasets (for more on efforts in automated generalisation see for example @burghardt2016abstracting).
 The same phenomenon can be studied at various levels of detail even without changing the scale of the map.
 Some spatial datasets, such as municipal units, exhibit the nesting property that allows to vary the granularity of the spatial pattern ^[Wich by itself can cause a range of problems like MAUP -- explain and cite].

 The above summary is inevitably simplistic and there are many other research areas in cartographiy and GIS that are relevant to big data efforts.
-Some will be touched on late in the thesis, others are unfortunately out of its scope.
+Some will be touched on later in the thesis, others are unfortunately out of its scope.
 One such case for all is *spatial imagery* that is an example of truly big (improvements in global monitoring systems bring about data with unprecedented spatial, temporal and spectral resolutions ^[**TODO** examples?]) data source that is inherently spatial.

-Spatial imagery -- truly big data with strong relevance in geosciences. @jiang2017spatial
+In light of big data advent, autors form spatial fields consider what difference does it make to conceptualize a specifically *spatial* big data as opposed to big data per se.
+This early critique condamned the limitations of analyzing geotagged social media content (labeled as "burger cartographies" see @crampton2013beyond and @shelton2017spatialities), which as @leszczynski2016introduction note, covers just a limited facet of the data productions, presences, and practices that fall under spatial big data.

+For @jiang2017spatial, spatial big data refer to georeferenced data whose volume, velocity, and variety exceed the capacity of current spatial computing platforms.
+(They combine defintions by V-words and computional difficulties, and later go on with definitions by example).

+@yao2018big focus on a subgroup of big spatial vector data (BSVD), and provide a comprehensive survey of techniques used to manage such data.

+According to the characteristics and sources of spatial data, as the Figure 1 shows, we summarize the GIS data as five categories, namely remote sensing data, surveying and mapping large data, location-based data, social network data, and Internet of Things data.
+Usually, there is a certain intersection between these categories.

+BSVD management: storage and organization > spatial indexing > processing methods > applications. *Big spatial vector data model*, and *distributed spatial index for BSVD*.
+In short, @yao2018big adjusting the vector data model for distributed storage impacts how the data is indexed^[on spatial indexing] and queried for analysis and visualisation.

-shekhar2014benchmarking -- traditional vs emerging spatial bd
+@shekhar2014benchmarking -- in context of transportation topic distinguishes traditional vs emerging spatial bd.

-@lee2015geospatial
-@li2016geospatial
+@lee2015geospatial -- definition by constraints and by example. more in next chapter.

+@li2016geospatial -- on of the most rich and multifacetted accounts .. next chapter, recognize the vagueness in definitions,

+focusing on sources they see in Volunteered Geographic Information (VGI) ^[explain what it is in gis, crouwdsourcing.
+Questionable if social media data are really "volunteered".
+How avare are the social media users of giving thir data], and data from geo-sensor networks (with extended understanding of what sensor is, including CCTV and mobile devices).
+Summarizes on issues related to quality assessment, as bd properties challenge current error propagation methods.
+Noticed the importance of parellel processing of datastreams and the advantages functional programming languages offer here - (my note on what func prog is advantages and disatvantages, most gis-savvy being scala atm. -- more on this? @mintchev2014user).

+on VGI -- Whereas until recently, authoritative data sets were dominating in topographic domain (OSM), these new data types extend and enrich geographic data in terms of thematic variation and by the  fact that it is more user-centric.
+The latter is especially true for VGI collected by social media (@sester2014integrating).

+@jiang2018spatial -- **next**

 --------
 @suthaharan2014big

+@van2014spatial focuses on the Internet of Things concept [explain] as a main future source of big data (here usderstood as a sum of sources from "Smart" devices).
+Devices are treated as Smart Objects and geospatial technologies are considered a binding principle that would eventually help to facilitate the rise of Smart City (another buzzword to explain).

 In the next chapter, where we look at at the impact of big data on science in general, we also offer our speculation on how the roles of cartography and GIS may be transformed by the data deluge.

 ## Assessing impacts and opportunities rather than seeking definitions